 Once your booking is confirmed, you may begin your adventure right away!
 You can also use it within a year of purchase.
 Also:

 - You can use the pass for nine consecutive calendar days.
 You’ll have sufficient time to enjoy the attractions at your leisure.
 There’s one ticket for every attraction.
 These tickets can be stored on your smartphone for easy access.

 - The tickets will be sent via email after the booking is confirmed.
 These are valid for one-time admission only unless otherwise specified.
 Adults must prepare their IDs.

-- You can have fun at the best attractions Tampa Bay has to offer while saving time and money.
-You can print out and show the paper ticket or electronic ticket on your phone upon entry.
+- You can enjoy Tampa Bay’s best attractions while saving time and money.
+You can print out and show the paper or electronic ticket on your phone upon entry.

 Always check the instructions in the ticket for more information on how to use it.

 CityPASS accepts Union Pay, Discover, PayPal, American Express, Mastercard, and Visa.
 Gift cards are not accepted.
 You can also use Amazon Payments (Pay with Amazon).
 Payment will retrieve your Amazon account information.
 You no longer need to enter your credit card information or address again.

 What happens when one of the attractions is closed?